Enes Sali: International career

+Born in Canada to Romanian-Turkish parents, Sali was eligible to represent both Canada, Turkey and Romania at international level.

 On 3 November 2021, aged 15, Sali was selected by the Romania national team for the 2022 FIFA World Cup qualifiers against Iceland and Liechtenstein.
 Romanian newspaper Gazeta Sporturilor later reported that Canada had also approached him for a possible call up.
 Sali made his senior debut on 14 November by coming on as an 82nd minute substitute for Andrei Ivan in the latter match, and became the youngest European player to appear in a competitive game at 15 years and 264 days (Lucas Knecht holds the record for any player in any match type).

 Personal life

 Sali's parents met in Constanța, Romania, and are both of Turkish descent.
 After getting married, they relocated to Canada where his mother's family had been living for several decades.
 In 2019, Sali's father moved back to Romania with his son.